 The aggregate amount of long-term financing is not expected to exceed 60% of our gross asset values (as defined in our Credit Facilities) on an annual basis.
-As of December 31, 2018 and 2017, we had an aggregate debt leverage ratio of approximately 54.9% and 53.5%, respectively, of the aggregate carrying value of our assets.
-As described above under "Strategic Alternatives," we have committed to a plan to sell a total of 70 properties and intend to use a portion of the net sales proceeds to pay off indebtedness related to those properties and to pay down a portion of the amounts outstanding on our mortgages and notes payable and our Credit Facilities.
+As of December 31, 2019 and 2018, we had an aggregate debt leverage ratio of approximately 35.5% and 54.9%, respectively, of our aggregate gross asset values (as defined in our Credit Facilities).
+As described above under "Possible Strategic Alternatives," during 2019 we sold 61 of the 70 properties we had classified as held for sale and used a portion of the net sales proceeds to pay off indebtedness related to those properties and to pay down a portion of the amounts outstanding on our mortgages and notes payable and our Credit Facilities.
+Refer to "Uses of Liquidity and Capital Resources - Debt Repayments" for additional information.